steveatkin/Subtitler/README.md

 ```

 Currently only the following language codes are supported: en, en-GB, ar, es, fr ja, pt-BR, and zh-Hans.

+For example, if you wanted to create English subtitles for your video file using the default broadband speech model you would use the following command.

 ```
 node subtitler myVideo.mp4 en
 ```